PEN/Ralph Manheim Medal for Translation

 It was first presented in 1982, to Gregory Rabassa, who has translated works by Gabriel García Márquez, Mario Vargas Llosa, and other Latin American literary giants.
-The next award will be announced in 2024.

 The medal is one of many PEN awards sponsored by International PEN affiliates in over 145 PEN centers around the world.
 The PEN American Center awards have been characterized as being among the "major" American literary prizes.
 The PEN/Ralph Manheim Medal was called one of "the most prominent translation awards."